Latest pachinko-pybind: 0.8.1

 NameTypeDescription

-on_game_start(data)NoneCalled once at game start. data includes the GameStart payload (map_seed, players, num_players).
+on_game_start(data)NoneCalled once at game start. data includes the GameStart payload (map_seed, players, num_players, and map_info — the static terrain grid).
+The parsed map is also on every state.map_info.

 on_tick(state)list[Action]Called every tick.
 Return a list of action objects.